aentringer/CMAppScripts/ACL/README.md

 1. Build ConfigMgr Application according to your organization's procedures
 1. Specify the Deploy-Application.exe installer in the the ConfigMgr Application Deployment Installation Program field:
     * Deploy-Application.exe -DeploymentType Install
-1. Use the 'MSI' detection method (can be auto-populated from MSI)
-    * I would recommend referencing the 'ACL for Windows.msi', 'AceRedist.msi', and 'OpenXMLSDKV25.msi' files, as those are the files which are specified for uninstallation.
-    * The Visual C++ are not part of uninstallation, as they may be needed by other software on the system.

 ## Uninstallation

 1. Specify the Deploy-Application.exe uninstaller in the the ConfigMgr Application Deployment Installation Program field:
     * Deploy-Application.exe -DeploymentType Uninstall

+## Detection Method

+    * I would recommend referencing the 'ACL for Windows.msi', 'AceRedist.msi', and 'OpenXMLSDKV25.msi' files, as those are the files which are specified for uninstallation.
+    * The Visual C++ are not part of uninstallation, as they may be needed by other software on the system.